Frequently Asked Questions

 What about the size of the College grounds?

 The College is fortunate in having access to Princes Park directly behind the school.
 A specific section of the park is available to students for recess and lunch where they are supervised by staff as at any other school.
 This also means that in addition to the school’s gymnasium and basketball courts, the College PE and Sports classes can use specialist facilities at the park, including tennis courts, soccer and football ovals.
-A new gymnasium was built and completed at the school in 2006, and provides excellent facilities for games and weights training.

 What sports opportunities are available?

 All students in Years 7-10 participate in sport.
 At Years 7-8 students select a different sport activity each term from over 15 choices that include team, recreational and non-traditional sports.
 They can also elect to participate in inter-school competition, with the school fielding over 100 teams across all year levels.
 The College also holds annual swimming and athletics carnivals for all students that include competition and recreational activities.
-As an indicator of the success of its sports program, the College has won the local zone swimming competition for the past four years.

-What is the main focus of the Princes Hill Curriculum?
+What is the main focus of the Princes Hill curriculum?